-The Offshore Petroleum and Greenhouse Gas Storage Act (2006) (OPGGS Act) requires offshore petroleum titleholders, through their Oil Pollution Emergency Plans, to have approved arrangements in place to respond to oil spill incidents from petroleum activities.
+The Offshore Petroleum and Greenhouse Gas Storage Act (2006) (OPGGS Act) requires that offshore petroleum titleholders have in place acceptable arrangements to respond to oil spill incidents from petroleum activities.
+These arrangements are addressed within the titleholder's Oil Pollution Emergency Plan accepted for that particular activity.

-In addition, this Arrangement notes that some shipping operations can also be classified as petroleum activities for the purpose of the OPGSS Act and as such, it seeks to clarify the preparedness and response activities governing those activities.
+This Arrangement notes that some shipping operations can also be classified as petroleum activities for the purpose of the OPGSS Act and as such seeks to clarify the preparedness and response activities governing those activities.
 Table 4 outlines the preparedness and response arrangements for facilities and/or vessels conducting petroleum activities.